 Journal of the American Academy of Child and Adolescent Psychiatry

 The monthly Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP) is AACAP’s flagship journal and the leading journal focusing exclusively on today's psychiatric research and treatment of the child and adolescent.
 Published twelve times per year, each issue is committed to its mission of advancing the science of pediatric mental health and promoting the care of youth and their families.
-JAACAP is the #1 journal in pediatrics, as reported in the 2012 Journal Citation Reports published by Thomson Reuters.
+JAACAP is the #2 journal in pediatrics, as reported in the 2016 Journal Citation Reports published by Clarivate Analytics.

 Excerpts from JAACAP’s Conflict of Interest Policy for JAACAP Editorial Board Members (available below):